conan-io/docs/integrations/pkg_config_pc_files.rst

 :command:`pkg-config` command.

 This approach is cleaner than approach 1, because the packaged files are already prepared to be reused with or without Conan by declaring the needed variable.
-And it's not needed to import the *.pc* files to the consumer package.
+And it's unneeded to import the *.pc* files to the consumer package.
 However, you need B and C libraries to package the *.pc* files correctly.

 Library B recipe (preparing the *.pc* file):